CrossTheRoadElec/Phoenix5-Documentation/source/ch08a_BringUpCANivore.rst

 Non-FRC Linux Kernel Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 On non-FRC Linux systems, the ``canivore-usb`` kernel module must be installed to add SocketCAN support for the CANivore.
 The kernel module is distributed through APT.
-Our deb package repository must be added to your APT sources list prior to the inital installation:
+Our deb package repository must be added to your APT sources list prior to the initial installation:

 .. code-block:: bash